Quick start

 You can select all or any subset of repos that you want Superconductor to access.

-Lastly, you will create your first project.
-A project must have at least one repo, but can have any number of them.
-Coding agents launched on a ticket in a project will be able to navigate into all of the linked repos as need be.
+Next, create your first project.
+A project needs at least one repo, but it can include as many as you need.
+Agents launched in that project can work across all linked repos.
 See the GitHub integration docs for more on connecting and managing repositories.

 Project setup